Past winners

 FICTION

-Paul Eprile’s translation of Melville: A Novel by Jean Giono
+Paul Eprile, for his translation of Melville: A Novel by Jean Giono (New York Review Books)

 In the fall of 1849, Herman Melville traveled to London to deliver his novel White-Jacket to his publisher.
 On his return to America, Melville would write Moby-Dick.
 Melville: A Novel imagines what happened in between: the adventurous writer fleeing London for the country, wrestling with an angel, falling in love with an Irish nationalist, and, finally, meeting the angel’s challenge—to express man’s fate by writing the novel that would become his masterpiece.